What do I do if I notice unauthorized activity in my AWS account?

 Delete any unrecognized or unauthorized resources

-- EBS volumes and snapshots
+- Amazon Elastic Block Store (Amazon EBS) volumes and snapshots

 - AWS Lambda functions and layers